rindotsh/Dracula-Waybar/README.md

 # Dracula-Waybar
-A waybar config of dracula
+A waybar stylesheet and configuration file of the Dracula colorscheme